mnencia/mchfuse/README.md

   -u, --username string   mycloud.com username
 ```

-All the options can be specified in a config file with the format
+All the options can be specified in a configuration file with the format:

 ``` ini
 flag-name = value
 ```

+You can pass the configuration using the `--config` flag, otherwise `mchfuse`
+loads the options from `/etc/mchfuse.conf` if it exists.

-If you do not specify a UID and a GID, it inherits them from the context.
+If you do not specify a UID or a GID, it inherits the missing setting from the
+user that runs the command.

 ## Maturity

 This project is in alpha state.
 I've made it to access my device from Linux,
 and it works quite well for me.
-There are many things to improve starting
+There are many things to improve, starting
 from performances.

 ## Known Limits